pumasecurity/serverless-prey/README.md

-# Puma Scan Serverless Prey
+# Puma Security Serverless Prey

 Serverless Prey is a collection of serverless functions (FaaS), that, once launched to a cloud environment and invoked, establish a TCP reverse shell, enabling the user to introspect the underlying container: